NorbertFenk/gitroduction/README.md

  1 file changed, 1 insertion(+)
  create mode 100644 first.txt
 ```
 To check the commits use this command.
+More details about **git log** [here](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History)
 ```
 git log
 ```